How Can Galaxies Recede Faster than the Speed of Light?

 Galaxies, like our own Milky Way are carried along by the expansion of the Universe, and will move apart from every other galaxy, unless they're close enough to hold together with gravity.

 As you look at galaxies further and further away, they appear to be moving faster and faster away from us.
-And it is possible that they could eventually appear to be moving away from us faster than the speed of light.
+And it is possible that they could eventually appear to be moving away from us faster than light.
 At that point, light leaving the distant galaxy would never reach us.

 When that happens, the distant galaxy would just fade away as the last of the photons reached Earth, and then we would never know it was ever there.